Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Quick-Start.md

 - Azure CLI: [Follow the instructions for your operating system](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)
 - Git: [Follow the instructions for your operating system](https://git-scm.com/downloads)

+[!NOTE]
--> Important: In all cases, ensure that the tools are available from a PowerShell core (pwsh) terminal.
+In all cases, ensure that the tools are available from a PowerShell core (pwsh) terminal.
 You may need to add them to your environment path if they are not.

 ## Azure Subscriptions